...

 Company Size and Budget

-Assess user count, transaction volumes, and infrastructure preferences based on existing systems to determine needs.
+Assess user counts, transaction volumes, and infrastructure preferences against existing systems to determine needs.
 Calculate the total cost of prescribing subscriptions long-term.

 Ease of Use